odoo/documentation/point_of_sale/posbox/index.rst

 Image building process
 ----------------------

-We generate the posbox images at ``http://nightly.odoo.com/master/posbox/`` using the scripts in ``https://github.com/odoo/odoo/tree/8.0/addons/point_of_sale/tools/posbox``.
+We generate the official posbox images using the scripts in ``https://github.com/odoo/odoo/tree/8.0/addons/point_of_sale/tools/posbox``.
 More specifically, we run ``posbox_create_image.sh``.
 This builds an image called ``posbox.img``, which we zip and upload to ``nightly.odoo.com``